 Of course to learn about the world they live in, babies don’t always need to be outdoors.
 There is lots to learn inside the house too.
 Messy play is exactly as it sounds, playtime which is messy.
 This is best for when your baby is 6 months or over.

-We bought a large meter round tray (it’s actually a building tool for mixing mortar – we bought ours from Amazon) and filled it with jelly, cooked pasta, cooked rice and flour.
-Then Oli – Bear and his friends sat in it and played.
+We bought a large meter round tray (it’s actually a building tool for mixing mortar that we found on Amazon) and filled it with jelly, cooked pasta, cooked rice and flour.
+Then Bear and his friends sat in it and played.
 They all just loved feeling the textures and they particularly liked standing up (with our help) and sliding around in the jelly.

 You can chop and change what you put in and can even cover the tray with delicious, fruity finger foods.
 This gives them the opportunity to taste and feel different foods and of course, it is always best to share food with friends.

-Oli – Bear loves to paint.
+Bear loves to paint.
 Actually I think he likes the amount of mess he can make when he does painting.
-We bought a paint tray and some ready-mixed children’s paints, then let Oli get stuck in.
+We bought a paint tray and some ready-mixed children’s paints, then let Bear get stuck in.
 He was more than happy wiping the paint all over himself, the paper and anything else he could get his hands on.
-Painting always tires Oli out, so after everything has been tidied away and we are all cleaned up, we cuddle up on the sofa and have a lovely, long nap.
+Painting always tires Bear out, so after everything has been tidied away and we are all cleaned up, we cuddle up on the sofa and have a lovely, long nap.